dubochkarev-gth/game-systems-lab/Design.md

-Turn-Based Roguelike Tactical Dungeon Crawler
+Turn-Based Tactical Roguelike
-Design Document (Text-Driven, Expandable)
+Configuration-Driven, Text-Based Design Document (v2) Vision
-1. Vision

-A turn-based roguelike tactical dungeon crawler with a text-driven RPG interface inspired by games like Roadwarden.

-The core focus of the project:
+A session-based, turn-based tactical roguelike where the primary gameplay lies in assembling and refining a functional configuration in a Hub, then validating that configuration through deterministic combat encounters.

+The project emphasizes:

 Mechanics-first design

-Tactical, readable combat

-Dungeon exploration through text and choices

-Narrative as a flexible layer, not a hard dependency

-The design must remain readable, stable, and expandable without forcing refactors of existing systems.

-2. Design Principles

-Mechanics Before Narrative
-All systems must function without flavor text.
+Tactical clarity and readability

+Configuration as strategic gameplay

+Combat as validation, not spectacle

-Text as Interface
+Text as interface, not decoration

-Player interaction is performed via text and choices, not complex UI widgets.
+Expandability through additive systems

+Narrative is a flexible layer that enhances context but never controls mechanics.

+Core Design Pillars

+Configuration Is the Real Gameplay
+Strategic decisions are made in the Hub before entering the dungeon.

+Combat Is Validation
+Encounters test the coherence of the configuration rather than overwhelm the player with complexity.

+Power Emerges from Trade-offs
+Strength comes from specialization and synergy, not raw stat growth.

-Deterministic Systems
+Deterministic & Readable Systems
-Combat and progression must be transparent and predictable.
+All mechanics are transparent and understandable through text alone.

 Expandable by Addition
-New features are added as layers, not rewrites.
+New features must layer on top of the existing structure without requiring system rewrites.

-3. Core Gameplay Loop
+Core Gameplay Loop
 Main Menu
+↓
+Enter Hub
+↓
+Configure Loadout / Select Modifiers
+↓
-→ Generate Dungeon
+Generate Dungeon
+↓
-→ Enter Room
+Enter Room
-→ Read Description
-→ Make Choice
+↓
-→ Resolve Outcome (Combat / Event / Loot)
+Resolve Encounter (Combat / Event / Loot)
-→ Move to Next Room
-→ Death or Exit

-This loop is the backbone of the entire project and should never be broken.
+↓
+Return to Hub (Adjust Configuration)
+↓
+Next Run

+The loop must remain intact.
+All new systems must reinforce this structure.

-4. Game States
+Game States

 The game operates through clearly separated logical states:

 Main Menu

+Hub

 Dungeon Exploration